What is Junk?

 If I cannot afford to remove my junk vehicles, who can I call to get this done?

-Some private junk or salvage yards will remove your vehicle if proper ownership is provided.
+Some private junk/salvage yards or tow companies will remove your vehicle if proper ownership is provided.

 Is there a mowing ordinance in Leon County?

 Currently, there is a lot mowing ordinance for the unincorporated portion of Leon County.
 Leon County Code of Laws, Lot Mowing Ordinance 04-11 and Amended Ordinance 04-41, requires that grass not exceed 18 inches in height.
-Also, the City of Tallahassee has a mowing ordinance, for more information please call City of Tallahassee Code Enforcement at (850) 891-7001.
+Also, the City of Tallahassee has a mowing ordinance, for more information please contact City of Tallahassee Code Enforcement at (850) 891-7007 or via email Code.Enforcement@talgov.com

-Is there an ordinance to make a citizen cut down a tree that is diseased, dead, or can fall on a neighbor’s property?
+Is there an ordinance to make a citizen cut down a tree that is diseased, dead, or can fall onto a property?

 No. County ordinances do not require citizens to cut down trees.
 Any tree concerns that are not covered in the ordinances are considered civil matters.